Blady-Com/gnoga/deps/uxstrings/readme.md

 ## Tests

-One test program test\_uxstrings.adb is provided for UXStrings tests and an other test program test\_uxstrings\_text\_io.adb is provided for UXStrings.Text\_IO tests.
+One test program [test\_uxstrings.adb](https://github.com/Blady-Com/UXStrings/blob/master/tests/test_uxstrings.adb) is provided for UXStrings tests and an other test program [test\_uxstrings\_text\_io.adb](https://github.com/Blady-Com/UXStrings/blob/master/tests/test_uxstrings_text_io.adb) is provided for UXStrings.Text\_IO tests.

+## Using Alire

+In your [Alire](https://alire.ada.dev) project, add UXStrings dependency:

+`% alr with uxstrings`

+Thus you can import the UXStrings package in your programs.

+## Licence

+The provided UXStrings specifications are intend to be public.
+Constructive criticism and altenative implementations of these specifications are expected.
+The actual proposed implementation is under [CeCILL](https://cecill.info) licence.

 ## Feedbacks

-Feel free to send feedback about UXStrings specification source code on [Github](https://github.com/Blady-Com/UXStrings/issues) or [Gnoga mailing list](https://sourceforge.net/p/gnoga/mailman/gnoga-list).
+Feel free to send feedback about UXStrings specification source code on [Github](https://github.com/Blady-Com/UXStrings/issues).

-Pascal Pignard, November 2020.
+Pascal Pignard, April 2021.